 561-12 Method of Measurement.

-The quantity to be paid will be the lump sum quantity coated, completed and accepted.
+When a lump sum pay item is provided, t The quantity to be paid for coating existing structural steel will be the lump sum quantity for the areas shown in the pPlans, coated, completed and accepted.